mlcsec/proctools/README.md

 "UK",  "login_name":"capdevuser001@outlook.com","onprem_sid": "",  "password_change_url": "",  "phone_number": "" (...)
 ```

-Not functioning correctly with `Inline-Execute-Assembly`.
+Not functioning correctly with `Inline-Execute-PE`.
 I'm working on resolving this and the C++ BOF version which should allow greater search ranges than the C version currently.

 <br>